jc1973/hello-world/README.md

 terraform apply
 ```

-Answer yes to the question, the url is provided as an output.
-You are able to go
+Answer yes to the question, the url is provided as a terraform output called
-to this address and you should be able to see 'Hello World'.
+`deployment_url`.
+You are should be able to go to this address and you should
+see 'Hello World'.

 The nodejs code is deployed as a lamba function which is triggered via the AWS